 A journey to unpublicized destinations in which tour takers are not told where they will be going until they are en route or have arrived!

 National Association of Career Travel Agents is a trade group representing primarily independent and home-based travel agents.
-This organization is now a part of ASTA (American Society of Travel Agents), and is now the ASTA Small Business Network.
+This organization is now a part of ASTA (American Society of Travel Agents) and is now the ASTA Small Business Network.

 National Tourism Organization (NTO)

-The National Tourist Organization (NTO) is the body responsible for the formulation and implementation of national tourist policy.
+The National Tourism Organization (NTO) is the body responsible for the formulation and implementation of national tourist policy.
 It is the proper agency and instrument for the execution of the national government's responsibilities for the control, direction and promotion of tourism.

 Unit of length that is about one minute of arc of latitude along any meridian, but is approximately one minute of arc of longitude.
 Air-Sea distance measurement of approximately 1.1. statue miles.